seL4/camkes-tool/docs/index.md

 CAmkES allows programmers to define an arbitrary number of assemblies for their application.
-Different assemblies may appear in different files, provided that they are appropriately included in the main ast file.
+Different assemblies may appear in different files, provided that they are appropriately included in the main ADL file.
 At compile time, the bodies of each assembly are merged together, with all declared names remaining the same.
 Thus, naming conflicts can occur on items declared in different assemblies.